Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/map.md

 ## Map size

-Maps should not be considered as a way of storing large objects onchain, this will negatively affect your gas consumation when dealing with large collections of these items.
+Maps should not be considered as a way of storing large objects onchain, this will negatively affect your gas consummation when dealing with large collections of these items.
 It's recommended to keep maps as small as possible as gas will increase linearly with the amount of items.

 ## Nested maps

-Take the below example of [Zilswap DEX](dex) contract, where they store a balance for a particilar liquidity pool.
+Take the below example of [Zilswap DEX](dex) contract, where they store a balance for a particular liquidity pool.

 ```balances``` maps the value of the fungible contract, to a value of a nested map.
 The nested map contains both an account and an amount.